 First, listen to word of mouth.
 The new word of mouth is social media.
 If you haven't already done so, get online and read reviews.
 At the same time, this would be a good time to read my blog post, "Can You Trust Online Reviews?"
 Assuming the reviews you are reading are natural (not purchased) and local, more reviews win the day.
-Seventy-two percent of online shoppers for goods and services now read reviews before taking any other purchasing action.
-So why wouldn't any professional build a collection of natural, local reviews?
+Seventy-two percent of online shoppers looking for goods and services now read reviews before taking any other purchasing action.
+So why wouldn't a professional build a collection of natural, local reviews?
 You likely read reviews.
 It's important to you.
 Go with what's important to you.

 - How did you learn your trade?